-TOGETHER, WE'RE INNOVATING WORKER HEALTH, HOSPITAL DEBT RECOVERY & RESEARCH COMMERCIALISATION.
+INNOVATION IN WORKER HEALTH, HOSPITAL FINANCE MANAGEMENT & HEALTH RESEARCH COMMERCIALISATION.

-During 2021 we fundamentally changed our businesss and developed new ways to serve and benefit the wider community.
-With the new tools in place and a strategy for growth, we're set to deliver safer workplace practices, better hospital management and medical treatments to help Australians.
+During 2021/22 we fundamentally changed our businsess and developed new ways to serve and benefit the wider community.
+With the new tools in place and a strategy for growth, we're set to deliver safer workplace practices, better hospital finance management and new medical treatments.